mghazel2020/Skin-Detection-via-Color-Segmentation--OpenCV-Python/README.md

 ## 6. Future Work

-* We proposed to explore the following related issues:
+* We shall explore the following related issues:
   * To further explore the YCrCb color space skin segmentation
   * To experiment with different combinations of color range thresholds
   * To explore the sensitivity of the YCrCb color space skin segmentation to different factors, including: